Thermodynamics of the disordered Hubbard model studied via numerical linked-cluster expansions: Results

 where $E_0$, $c_j$ and $\delta$ are the fitting parameters.
 The specific heat is then readily available and the entropy is obtained after integration as

-where $S_0=\ln 4$ is the half-filling entropy per site at infinite temperature.
-We keep five terms in the series for the energy and perform a least square fit using values at 20 temperatures on a logarithmic grid between $T\sim 0.2t_0$ and $T\sim 20t_0$.
+where $S_0=\ln 4$ is the half filling entropy per site at infinite temperature.
+We keep five terms in the series for the energy and perform a least-square fit using values at 20 temperatures on a logarithmic grid between $T\sim 0.2t_0$ and $T\sim 20t_0$.
 We note that the fit, and hence, the estimate for $C_v$ and $S$ can be systematically improved by increasing the number of grid points in temperature and/or reducing the statistical errors by considering more disorder realizations.
-So, the DQMC results shown do not necessarily represent the most accurate ones that can be achieved, rather, those from typical reasonable calculations that are not extended to very low temperatures below $T=0.1t_0$.
+So, the DQMC results shown do not necessarily represent the most accurate ones that can be achieved, rather, those from typical reasonable calculations at $T\ge 0.2t_0$.
 In fact, we find it difficult to obtain good agreement between NLCE and DQMC for $C_v$ (and also often for $S$) below a temperature of the order of $t_0$ due to poor fits to the energy, although the two methods generally agree on the trends.
 A counter example is the DQMC result in Fig.~\ref{fig:diffDmu}(c) suggesting a double-peak structure in $C_v$ for $\Delta_\mu=12t_0$, which is not supported by the NLCE results.